dapr/quickstarts/distributed-calculator/README.md

   ```

 ### Kubernetes environment cleanup
-- Once you're done using the sample, you can spin down your Kubernetes resources by navigating to the `./deploy` directory and running:
+- Once you're done, you can spin down your Kubernetes resources by navigating to the `./deploy` directory and running:

   ```bash
   kubectl delete -f .